iDigBio/wedigbio-dashboard/README.md

 * Timeline of transcribed records by collection date
 * Leaderboard

-_Dashboard endpoints should be structured something like this:_
+_Dashboard endpoints should be structured something like this and should default to the current timestamp and sort in descending order by timestamp:_
 ```json
 {
   "numFound":"",